rsperko/qmk_firmware/keyboards/ploopyco/trackball/keymaps/rsperko/README.md

 This keymap implements several advanced features for the Ploopy trackball:

-## 1. DPI TOGGLE (Button 2)
+## 1. DPI TOGGLE (Top-Middle Button)

--   Toggles between 400 and 1200 DPI
+-   Toggles between 400 and 1200 DPI on tap.
--   1200 DPI is the default setting
+-   1200 DPI is the default setting.
+-   **Hold**: Activates "Sniper Mode", temporarily switching to 400 DPI.
+Releasing the button reverts to the previous DPI.

 ## 2. TAP/HOLD FUNCTIONALITY FOR BUTTON 3